microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-by-item.md

 The _Purchases by Item_ report gives a clear picture of your organization's item purchases.
 It showcases key metrics against each item or item category such as purchase amount and quantities along with the cost amounts.

+## How to use the report

-This report is targetted towards business leaders and purchasing managers who want to closely monitor the organization's purchasing activities.
+This report is targetted towards the purchasing department who want to closely monitor the organization's purchasing activities.

-## What the report shows

-The _Purchases By Item_ report displays a treemap of the most frequently purchased items, a table of purchases by item, and a bar chart that breaks down purchases by item category.
-These visuals provide insights into the distribution of purchases across different item categories and helps you identify any areas that require attention.

-## Use Cases

-For the Team:

-**Target Audience**
-- Leadership Role 1
-- Leadership Role 2

-**Example Scenario:** As a specific role, I want to ...
+As a purchasing manager, you want to have a clear understanding of the organization's purchasing activities and how they align with the overall business goals.
+You can use the *Purchases by Item* report to track the purchase amounts and quantities against each item or item category.
+You can also use this report to identify any discrepancies or anomalies in the purchasing data and take necessary actions to optimize the purchasing process and reduce costs.

+As a purchaser, you are responsible for making purchasing decisions for specific items or categories.
+You want to ensure that you are making informed decisions and getting the best value for the organization.
+You can use this report to track the purchase amounts and quantities of the items or categories you are responsible for.

 ---